+5.1.2.
 Impacts of Climate Change

 Climate change will result in a wide variety of impacts, including rising sea level, loss of marine habitat, shifting distribution ranges for marine organisms and an imbalance between growth and recruitment within ecosystems.
 Ocean acidification is one of the climate impacts that could affect Red Sea Urchin populations in BC.
 Oceans absorb anthropogenic carbon dioxide (CO2) which increases the acidity of the water.
 There are concerns about the ability of marine ecosystems to adapt to acidification.
-Organisms that form calcium carbonate (CaCO3) skeletons and shells, such as urchins, will be greatly limited in their ability to form their skeletons or shells since a decline in pH decreases the saturation state of CaCO3.
-Fecundity, juvenile survival and the ability to handle temperature stress may also be impacted negatively by ocean acidification (Haigh et al. 2015).
+Organisms that form calcium carbonate (CaCO3) skeletons and shells, such as urchins, may be greatly limited in their ability to form their skeletons or shells since a decline in pH decreases the saturation state of CaCO3.
+Fecundity, juvenile survival, and the ability to handle temperature stress may also be impacted negatively by ocean acidification (Haigh et al. 2015).
 Another emerging issue has been higher than normal water temperatures over the last few years (Chandler et al. 2016).
-Warmer water temperatures cause the amount of dissolved nitrogen in seawater to decrease leading to reduced growth rates of kelp.
+Warmer water temperatures cause the amount of dissolved nitrogen in seawater to decrease leading to reduced growth rates of kelp and are associated with the decline of apex predators like the Pycnopodia sea star.
 Kelp, the main food source of Red Sea Urchins, recruits most successfully in areas with continuously cold, high nutrient waters.
 Higher water temperatures may also place physiological stress on Red Sea Urchins and could lead to increased instances of disease (see section 5.1.4).
+Kelp loss may also be further exacerbated by the decline of the RSU predator the Pycnopodia sea star and the resulting population explosion of urchins (Burt et al. 2018).